excid3/simple_calendar/README.md

 Setting `Time.zone` will make sure the calendar start days are correctly computed in the right timezone.
-You can set this globally in your `application.rb` file or if you have a User model with a time_zone attribute, you can set it on every request by using a before_filter like the following example.
+You can set this globally in your `application.rb` file or if you have a User model with a time_zone attribute, you can set it on every request by using a before_action like the following example.

 This code example uses [Devise](https://github.com/plataformatec/devise)'s `current_user` and `user_signed_in?` methods to retrieve the user's timezone and set it for the duration of the request.